HaxeFlixel/haxeflixel.com/src/documents/blog/08-openfl-5-compatibility-status-update.html.md

 As you may know, HaxeFlixel is currently stuck with outdated versions of OpenFL and Lime due to some rendering incompatibilities, and updating it has turned out to be more work than expected.
 I want to give you a quick status update regarding my work towards making Flixel compatible with the latest versions of OpenFL again.

 **Note:** I've switched to working on a new branch and closed the [previous pull request](https://github.com/HaxeFlixel/flixel/pull/2032).
-You can follow progress in the new pull request [here](https://github.com/HaxeFlixel/flixel/pull/2068).
+You can follow my progress in the new pull request [here](https://github.com/HaxeFlixel/flixel/pull/2068).

 ### FlxMaterial